Our Coaching Staff would like to welcome you to the Temecula Swim Club! Below are biographies of our staff, as well as some of their accomplishments.

 If your questions are related to workouts, meets, events, goal setting, and other swimming related needs, please contact one of the coaches.
 For all questions related to administrative, such as dues, safety, or policy issues, please contact our Head Coach.

 Nicole started swimming with TMEC when she was 12 years old.
 She continued to swim with the club while swimming for Great Oak High School for her four years.
 Her Junior and Senior year Nicole went to CIF for the 100 breaststroke and made finals as well as consolation finals for the 200 IM.
 While on the high school team she also was in the senior group and was team captain.
 In 2013, she began her collegiate swimming career at Concordia University in Irvine, swimming in the Oklahoma Nationals as a freshman.
 She transferred out to complete her AA in science at a more suitable school.
 Nicole coached the Shark Attack summer swim program teaching 4-12 years olds how to swim.
 She became a competitive age group coach in the year 2016 until she had her son in 2017.
-Nicole works as the Team Registrar for Temecula Swim Club and as a Medical Assistant at a Podiatry Medical Office in Encinitas, CA. Outside of work Nicole loves to be active outdoors with her son.
+Nicole currently works virtually as the Team Registrar for Temecula Swim Club.
+Outside of work Nicole loves to bake, paint and be active outdoors with her two sons Caleb and Brayden.

 Elizabeth Jones started swimming at the age of eight in the Riverside County Swim Conference summer league program.
 She enjoyed swimming so much that she joined a year round club program at the age of 12.
 She spent the next 6 1/2 years swimming for Riverside Aquatics Association and 1 year at Redlands Swim Team.
 During this time, she helped out as an assistant coach for the dolphin and age group squads.
 She was captain of her high school team at Martin Luther King High School where she competed in CIF finals.
 Elizabeth was a lifeguard for Riverside County for 3 years and worked at The Cove and DropZone Waterpark.
 After leaving for college, she ran her own summer swim lesson program working with kids from 18 months-12 years.
 She attended UC San Diego from 2015-2018 where she graduated with a degree in psychology.
 Prior to coming to TMEC, Elizabeth worked as a Behavior Interventionist in San Diego.